Benkku/testsetupdesign/README.md

         [Setup]    Pick Item To Purchase
         Checkout Item

+Now, the first test case indicates immediately if Item Picking is broken.
+Second and third case would then fail in setup phase, but we can notice that cases itself could not be run.
+That is different information from failure, which would happen if Picking Item would be inside test case.

 <i>Postcondition</i> for <b> Pick Item </b> is that there is item in basket.
 However, the other two test cases may not leave the item there.
 That's why we need Teardown part to empty basket.
 That could be implemented in a way, that it does not fail if the basket is empty already, so we can use it as suite teardown.
 Then it initializes the basket empty even if test cases 2 of 3 fails to do that and allows the other cases to be run.
 Suite setup/teardown could look like this:

     *** Settings ***